Greyhound racing is being subsidised by mug gamblers

 LAST Saturday produced an extraordinary range of betting volumes.
 It also illustrated where the code's income is coming from.

-The four main greyhound meetings were at Warragul (eight Cup heats), Wentworth Park (Paws of Thunder final) plus The Meadows and Richmond.
-That leaves aside a lesser meeting at Ipswich and a late night selection from Mandurah.
+The four main greyhound meetings were at (eight Cup heats), ( final) plus and .
+That leaves aside a lesser meeting at and a selection from .

 They all had to compete with three gallops meetings and seven harness meetings.
 So that's a total of sixteen meetings in a five hour period on the peak betting night of the week.